ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-broadcast-to-youtube.md

 ![Figure\: Screenshot of what happens if you've not enabled live streaming first when you try to broadcast.](/assets/img/yt-live-not-enabled.png "A warning message if your YouTube Live streaming is not yet enabled. "){:width="400px"}

+If you're still receiving this message after enabling live streaming on YouTube, ensure that you have enabled it for the correct YouTube channel.
+To switch to a different YouTube channel in Ecamm Live, [log out of YouTube](#logging-out-of-youtube), and then log back in.
+You'll see a screen to select a channel during the login process.

 Once you're logged in, you can begin a live broadcast immediately by clicking <samp class="blue">Go Live</samp>, but there are a couple of options you'll want to check out first.

 ## YouTube Live Broadcast Options